stackus/goht/README.md

 ### Object References
 Haml supports using a Ruby object to supply the id and class for a tag using the `[]` object reference syntax.
-This is supported but is rather limited in Hamlet.
+This is supported but is rather limited in GoHT.
 The type that you use within the brackets will be expected to implement at least one or both of the following interfaces:
 ```go
 type ObjectIDer interface {